 After a quick trip to the corner hardware, we set up four large bins in our storage area, each labeled with an emoji face.

 In the Nordics, bottles and cans have a deposit, so our recycling rate is very high.
 Also, our people generally return used cans and bottles to our storage room in order to keep the office clean.
-Whenever a beer lover returned their bottle, they were expected to place that empty bottle into the bin that best represented their reaction to its flavor (i.e. tasty beer in the ‘happy face’ bin, not-so-tasty beer in the ‘sad face’ bin).
+Whenever someone returned a beer bottle, they were expected to place that empty bottle into the bin that best represented their reaction to its flavor (i.e. tasty beer in the ‘happy face’ bin, not-so-tasty beer in the ‘sad face’ bin, as shown above).
 This made collecting the data simple, inexpensive and quick to deploy.
-Also, our beer consumption was (somewhat) environment; so that practically made us heroes.

 The process had one surprising and slightly tragic bug: Our cleaning service didn’t get the memo, so they emptied the bins right away.
 After deploying a much-needed bug fix of chatting with the cleaners about the seriousness of our experiment (and experiencing their amusement over the mission at hand), we were back on schedule!
 Team members who loved their beers religiously rated their preferred products by categorizing their bottles and cans.
 After a few weeks, Stephen (our Data Scientist) and I got our hands (quite literally) dirty by counting the bottles and cans, bin by bin, before they were taken away.
 This produced the first data set for Stephen to play with, and we were one step closer to the brew of our dreams.